erika-goodwin/erika-goodwin/README.md

 # Hey there, I'm Erika Hashizume

 I'm a web developer 👩‍💻 who worked at ConversionNA (Former Widerfunnel) in Vancouver, BC 🇨🇦 from May 2022 to April 2025.\
-Currently, located in Brittany 🇫🇷, working for Generosity X as a contractor while processing 🇨🇦 PR and studying 🇫🇷 (B1).
+Currently, located in Brittany 🇫🇷, working for Generosity X as a contractor while processing 🇨🇦 PR and studying 🇫🇷 (DELF B1).

 Also, I have an engineering degree in Aerospace Engineering since 2017, and 4 years of experience in airline mechanical engineering back in 🇯🇵.